Jianjie-Shi/jianjie-shi.github.io/_pages/about.md

 Please feel free to contact me via email: [jianjie.shi@monash.edu](mailto:jianjie.shi@monash.edu).

-_All models are wrong, but some are useful._ - George E. P. Box
+"_All models are wrong, but some are useful_." - George E. P. Box